 This seems fairly straight forward, but as HMRC includes purchases made with crypto and the exchange of one crypto asset for a different crypto asset (e.g. trading Bitcoin for Ethereum) as a disposal, it can be extremely overwhelming for users who have large volumes of historical trading activity.
 Some individuals may have millions of trades.
 With crypto, the capital gains calculation isn’t as simple as £X - £Y - fiat valuations need to be sourced and HMRC rules such as the same day rule, pooling and bed and breakfasting also need to be applied.

 Find out more in our Crypto Tax Guide for UK Individual, written by UK Accountants.

 Calculating crypto tax is a complicated and time demanding process and getting it right is a major concern for individuals.
 Recap offers an easy way for crypto users to account for their crypto portfolio.

 As most individuals will have been trading on multiple platforms, one of the hardest tasks can be record keeping.
 In Recap, they are able to track all of their crypto in one place.
 Once all of the historical transactions are accounted for the app calculates the gain/loss and generates an accurate crypto tax report summarising their capital gain and detailing all disposals.
 This can be shared with you to complete their tax return.

 Recap removes the laborious data processing task giving you more time to focus on planning and optimising your clients crypto tax affairs.

-Click here to find out more about Recap’s free Accountant Portal.
+Head to our Accountant's page to find out more about Recap’s free Accountant Portal.